Top 12 Things to Do & Attractions in MAKATI

 After a day of exploring the city, Poblacion is the perfect place for a night cap.
 Whether you’re just looking to have some good food, have drinks with friends, or are in the mood to party, you’ll find a spot here.
 Restaurants, bars, and coffee shops are scattered around the neighborhood.
 There’s a wide range of options here with countless restaurants offering different cuisines.
 Whether you’re looking for Korean, Japanese, Mexican, or Filipino food, you can find a place to dine and have a few drinks here.

-Among the popular spots in Poblacion are Commune, a café and bar serving local coffee, Filipino food, and other light meals perfect for brunch or afternoon snacks.
+Among the popular spots in Poblacion is Commune, a café and bar serving local coffee, Filipino food, and other light meals perfect for brunch or afternoon snacks.
 If you’re looking to try local drinks along with some Pinoy dishes, try Alamat Filipino Cuisine or Agimat Foraging Bar and Kitchen.
 For some Japanese food with a twist, head over to Japonesa, a fairly new restaurant in Poblacion serving Japanese-Peruvian cuisine.

 Location: Poblacion, Makati City